anderson-aristotle/react-components-prop/README.md

 > Note: We typically want to pass our props individually, instead of as an object.
 This helps keep our components consistent and specific.
 It also prevents us from referring to our props in a manner like `this.props.movie.title` where `this` already refers to an instance of a `Movie` component.

-We'll ave our `Movie` component render both the title of the film and its director.
+We'll have our `Movie` component render both the title of the film and its director.

 #### Lab: Multiple props from a more complex object